will2849/Packet-Tracer-Projects/README.md

-# Routing and Switching: an exploration of CCNA-level networking concepts
+# Routing and Switching: exploring CCNA-level networking concepts
 All projects were created in Cisco Packet Tracer.
 All network topologies and device configurations were created and written by myself.